Mortgages for Foster Carers

 Which lenders allow this?

-If you’re a foster carer who has struggled to get a mortgage it might surprise you to hear that there are more UK lenders that do accept foster carer income than there are that don’t.
-But each has its own lending criteria which could have seen your application rejected on technicality.
+If you’re a foster carer who has struggled to get a mortgage, it might surprise you to hear that there are more UK lenders that accept foster carer income than there are that don’t.
+But each has its lending criteria, which could have seen your application rejected on a technicality.

 High street banks that will accept foster carer income to assess mortgage affordability include:

-But the best deals are often to be found with specialist lenders who have a more flexible approach to underwriting and, in many cases, don’t have a high street presence.
+However, the best deals are often found with specialist lenders with a more flexible approach to underwriting and, in many cases, don’t have a high street presence.

 How a broker can help you get a better deal as a foster carer

-Getting the best deal for your particular circumstances requires in-depth knowledge of this niche market.
-Applying blindly is likely to result in rejection or being approved for a lower amount than you need.
+Getting the best deal for your circumstances requires in-depth knowledge of this niche market.
+Applying blindly will likely result in rejection or approval for a lower amount than you need.

 A mortgage advisor who specialises in foster carer mortgages will be able to help you navigate the complexities of the market and find the deal that suits you best.

-To talk to us about putting you in touch with a broker who understands your situation, call today or enquire online.
+Call today or enquire online to talk to us about connecting you with a broker who understands your situation.

 We're so confident in our service, we guarantee it.